Pyprohly/redditwarp/docs/source/user-guide/http-components.rst

 HTTP Components
 ===============

-RedditWarp does not commit to a specific HTTP transport library, but instead contains adapters to support a variety of them.
+RedditWarp does not commit to a specific HTTP transport library but instead contains adapters to support a variety of them.
 These adapters can be used in your own programs to make them HTTP transport library agnostic.

-It is important to note that the functionality of RedditWarp's HTTP library is limited in scope, and does not have advanced features such as cookie handling, HTTP/2 support, the ability to set custom headers on multipart fields, or streaming capabilities.
+It is important to note that the functionality of RedditWarp's HTTP library is limited in scope and does not have advanced features such as cookie handling, HTTP/2 support, the ability to set custom headers on multipart fields, or streaming capabilities.

-RedditWarp's HTTP components can be found under :mod:`redditwarp.http`.
+The HTTP components can be found under :mod:`redditwarp.http`.
 The design of these components were inspired by the `System.Net.Http` package of C#.NET.